Updated: Aug 15

 Compassion means asking, “How Can I Help?”.
 Help is turning toward any action, from grabbing chalk and drawing hearts on your neighborhood sidewalk, to delivering masks or groceries, or contributing to a worthy cause.
 For instance, yesterday my niece interviewed her boss, Cyndi Lauper, for #TrueColorsDay.
 They were advocating for the need of shelter, especially during this time of Covid-19, for the homeless LGBTQ youth population in the USA.
 It was a 4 minute pitch.
 Cyndi talked about having been homeless herself at one point in her life.
 I feel so proud of my niece, who is devoted to this cause.
 Many shared the video.
 The tab to donate was a one click operation.
 Within a few hours the interview had reached 1.8 million views.

-So the roller coaster goes down, the horror of one million cases, and the roller coaster soars back toward the sun, almost two million views for a good cause.
+So the roller coaster goes down, the horror of one million cases, and then the roller coaster soars back toward the sun, almost two million views for a good cause.
 It rained a lot in April.
 The ground was thirsty and responded in gorgeous blossoms with all of the colors of the rainbow.
 April also shed tears of sorrow and compassion for all the world's suffering, both physical and mental.
 Step aside, now April, make room for May.
 I promise to take it one May day at a time.